.: Statistics measured at iSoaker.com

 The Adventure Force Super Storm appears to pack a good punch on its largest nozzle setting.
 Its elastic rubber bladder consistently overpowers its nozzle valve; this means that once the stream begins, the Super Storm will continue to fire until it runs out of pressure, even if the trigger is released.
 Tap shots were simply not possible on the model tested.
 However, despite the apparent power in the various stream settings, the actual output from both the large and burst settings produced only around a 1x stream (1oz./sec or 30mL/sec).
 The smallest stream provides ~0.3x nozzle performance, but since the nozzle value locks itself open, it ends up continually firing for a good 5 or so seconds.
 Thus, it really does not function well for conserving water if every shot tends to empty the pressure chamber regardless of the setting.

 Moreover, the amount of capacity that the pressure chamber would accept is on the small side and surprisingly variable.
-After an average of 40 or so pumps, the pressure chamber would unleash roughly 45mL (~1.5oz.) of water.
-The most amount of water I was able to push into the chamber was 65mL (~2.2 oz.), but that required well over 50 pumps (mostly due to the very short pump stoke available).
+The most amount of water I was able to push into the chamber was around 65mL (~2.2 oz.).
 The box states this water blaster can blast up to 38 feet; however, iSoaker.com range testing will need to wait for better local weather.

 Beyond stream and pressure chamber volume inconsistencies, the Super Storm tested also seemed to insist on dribbling water out of a small hole at the base of the trigger/grip region between shots.
 Exactly which part of the internals is leaking cannot be determined without opening the blaster, but the most likely joints are either the nozzle valve or the seal where the outflow tubing meets the nozzle selector.
 Roughly 2-3mL of water would dribble from the handle between shots; not enough to soak oneself, but more than enough to be rather annoying.